ARW to JPG Conversion Explained

 Conversion Difficulties & Why Convert.Guru

-Converting .ARW to .JPG is not a simple file copy; it requires a complex computational process called demosaicing.
-An .ARW file contains a mosaic of red, green, and blue pixels captured through a Bayer filter.
-The conversion software must interpolate these pixels to create a full-color image.
+Converting .ARW to .JPG is not a simple format swap; it requires a complex rendering pipeline. .ARW files contain a mosaic of red, green, and blue pixels captured through a Bayer filter.
+The conversion software must perform demosaicing to guess the missing colors for each pixel.
+It must then apply a base curve (tone mapping) to convert linear sensor data into an image that looks natural to the human eye, and map the colors to a standard space like sRGB.

 ARW vs. JPG: What is the better choice?